Twitter

 In March 2023, Director General of the Kosmicheskaya Svyaz enterprise, GPKS, Aleksei Volin warned that without replenishment of its constellation, Russia could begin experiencing a deficit of satellite communications capacity as early as 2028 or 2029.

-In August 2023, a Russian communications strategy document, which outlined the industry's prospects until 2035, claimed that 12 Ekspress satellite and five Yamal satellites provided 80 percent of the satellite communications capacity inside Russia, with 11 of these satellites completing their projected service life by 2030 and six remaining satellites also going beyond their official life span by 2036.
+In August 2023, a Russian communications strategy document, which outlined the industry's prospects until 2035, claimed that 12 Ekspress satellites and five Yamal satellites provided 80 percent of the satellite communications capacity inside Russia, with 11 of these satellites completing their projected service life by 2030 and six remaining satellites also going beyond their official life span by 2036.
 According to the paper, all aging Russian communications satellites used 80 percent of imported components and there was no way to replace them due to sanctions.

 At the same time, the Russian strategy envisoned deployment of 622 low-orbital broad-band Internet-access satellites by 2030 and 924 such spacecraft in orbit by 2035.

-Russia plans Starlink equivalent
+Russia plans Starlink equivalent (INSIDER CONTENT)

 In an effort to upgrade its aging communications and remote-sensing satellite fleet, Roskosmos initiated the Sfera ("sphere") project in 2018, which encompassed multiple constellations to be deployed in vastly different orbits and designed to provide a wide array of functions, including some never before available via Russian satellites.

-Russia promises its first Internet satellite
+Russia promises its first Internet satellite (INSIDER CONTENT)

 In 2023, engineers at ISS Reshetnev were completing the development of the Skif satellite system for providing Internet to rural areas from a medium-altitude orbit.
 Its architecture resembled that of the O3b constellation, but the Russian version was customized to operate in high latitude areas of the Earth.

-A private new comer wants to build Russian Starlink
+A private new comer wants to build Russian Starlink (INSIDER CONTENT)

 In the past decade, most of the Russian space startups have either failed or made little headways into the market, but a recently established enterprise says it will take on SpaceX with its own satellite Internet.